 In February 2018, warrants to purchase 78,845 shares of Series C-1 convertible preferred stock were exercised at an exercise price of \$1.057 per share, yielding \$0.1 million.
 Pursuant to the February 2018 warrant amendment, shares issuable upon exercise of the warrants decreased from 4,305,881 to 2,152,939.

-The Company revalued the remaining warrants at December 31, 2018 and December 31, 2019, and the Company recorded expense of less than \$0.1 million and income of less than \$0.1 million, respectively, in change in other income (expense), net in the consolidated statements of operations and comprehensive loss.
+The Company revalued the remaining warrants at December 31, 2018 and the Company recorded expense of less than \$0.1 million in change in other income (expense), net in the consolidated statement of operations and comprehensive loss.